RL4H/G2P2C/Readme.md

 ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) `Note: Additional resources released for researchers/developers:`
 - You can find more details and an online-demonstration tool of our RL-based glucose control algorithms by visiting [**CAPSML**](http://capsml.com/).
-- A high performance simulation environment which aims to facilitate the development of Reinforcement Learning based Artificial Pancreas Systems[GluCoEnv](https://github.com/chirathyh/GluCoEnv).
+- A high performance simulation environment which aims to facilitate the development of Reinforcement Learning based Artificial Pancreas Systems: [GluCoEnv](https://github.com/chirathyh/GluCoEnv).

 Project Contributions
 --